anujossbajs/Spring-Boot/README.md

 #  Simple Spring-Boot-Application

 ### Getting Started
-This is a library application which can add book details.there are options for updating and deleting books. the book details can be viewed by passing id or email too.
+This is a library application which can add book details.there are options for updating and deleting books. the book details can be viewed by passing id or email .
 This is a simple application to show spring CRUD operations using hibernate

 ### Tools and technologies used
-java
+Java

-spring tool suite
+Spring tool suite

-bootstrap
+Bootstrap

-html, css
+Html, Css

-thymeleaf (template engine)
+Thymeleaf (template engine)

 spring web, spring dev tools, gradle (dependencies and plugins)

-mysql (database)
+Mysql (database)

-phpmyadmin(optional)
+Phpmyadmin(optional)

-### test the application by running
+### T est the application by running
 http://localhost:8080/